pbklink/motif-core/etc/motif-core.api.md

     constructor();
 }

-// Warning: (ae-missing-release-tag) "GridRecordStoreRenderValue" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+// Warning: (ae-missing-release-tag) "GridRecordStoreTextFormattableValue" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public (undocumented)
-export namespace GridRecordStoreRenderValue {
+export namespace GridRecordStoreTextFormattableValue {
     // (undocumented)
     export interface Attribute extends TextFormattableValue.Attribute {
     }